jhmostyn/Santander/README.md

 # Santander
-Project to derive banking customer ages from their demographics and products, then a product recommendation engine
+A project to derive banking customer ages from their demographics and products, plus the formal, product recommendation Kaggle Challenge.